-WESTLAKE VILLIAGE, CALIFORNIA -- I recently stayed at the Four Seasons Hotel in Westlake Village, CA. It was my fist time at one of their properties and will without question be my last!
+WESTLAKE VILLIAGE, CALIFORNIA -- I recently stayed at the Four Seasons Hotel in Westlake Village, CA. It was my first time at one of their properties and will without question be my last!
 I had my 3/4 ton truck and an enclosed trailer.
 When I got there, I could not see anywhere to park the rig, so I parked across the street.
-I walked up and asked the Valet where I could park and he had no clue.
+I walked up and asked the valet where I could park and he had no clue.
 We asked two more valets and none had any idea.
 I asked both doormen who were as clueless as the valets.
 I then asked the guy that helped with my luggage and he had no clue.

 So I went to the front desk and asked the desk clerk if the hotel had parking for my rig and pointed out the window to show him my truck and trailer.
-He said We have plenty of parking for RV and trailers.
+He said, "We have plenty of parking for RV and trailers."
 So I checked in and when we were done, asked for directions on where to park.
-He pointed out the front window at a security gate and said pull in there and there is loads of parking.
+He pointed out the front window at a security gate and said, "Pull in there and there is loads of parking."
 I asked how to get the gate opened and he said just slide your room key.
 So I followed his instructions.

 When all was said and done, my trailer was dented in the front on both sides, one rear wheel was bent and the bearing cracked, and the electrical cable sheared in half.
 I then asked the security guard who was just standing there watching all this where I could park and his directions turned out to be almost as worthless.
 I finally found a spot on my own and parked.
 I got out of the truck and took two steps before another security guard ran up and said I could not park there.
 I asked where I could park and he had no idea.
-So I said "you know what, it is staying right here!", and walked away.
+So I said "You know what, it is staying right here," and walked away.

 Well that night was my reunion with my old high school buddies that I had not seen in 37 years.
 Seven of them came back to my room and we started to play poker like the old days.
-This was at 9:30Pm.
+This was at 9:30 pm.
 We were loud, no question.
 But since nobody complained, we figure the rooms next to us were empty.
 We had just ordered $200 of room service when there is a pounding on the door and a security guard demanding that everyone leave.
 No warning of any kind, just get out.
 We said we would be quiet and if we could just finish our food, then we would break it up.
-The guy said no everyone out!
+The guy said, "No, everyone out! "

 So I wrote the president of Four Seasons Hotels, relaying my story and saying how the hotel manager treated me.
 His response was to kick back my letter to the same hotel manager who then called and treated me like I was a criminal and denied that the desk clerk ever told me to park behind the security gate.
 I wrote the president again and the response was he turned it over to his lawyer.